interactiveimmersivehq/Introduction-to-touchdesigner/README.md

 What this means is that anyone can feel free to add, comment, change, mark up, delete, or increment upon the resources in this book.
 All of the book has been completely written using LaTeX, and the code to compile the book, project files, examples, diagrams, and videos, and whatever else ends up within it, will all be hosted on GitHub, and will be free (under a Creative Commons license) for anyone to download, share, and build upon.

-For quality control purposes, everyone will be able to branch the repository, but we will review all changes before integratating updates back into a main branch.
+For quality control purposes, everyone will be able to branch the repository, but we will review all changes before integrating updates back into a main branch.
 Everyone who contributes will be thanked and added to the 'Credits' portion of the book.
 This way, a new user only has to look for a single PDF, or download link, to receive the communities most up-to-date knowledge.

 We really hope that the community engages with this and helps create the ultimate how-to resource for beginners!